xdeb-org/xdeb/README.md

 - Electron based applications, like [Simplenote](https://simplenote.com/)
 - Proprietary applications like [Discord](https://discord.gg) or [Minecraft](https://minecraft.net).

-Using one of the packages listed above on VoidLinux, requires having to build them yourself.\
+Using one of the packages listed above on VoidLinux, requires having to build them yourself.<br>
 This requires getting to know the build system, cloning the (~150MB) [void-packages](https://github.com/void-linux/void-packages) repository, etc.
 This script handles everything automatically, without accessing the internet by default.

 ### Why deb packages?
-The deb package format is undoubtedly the most commonly used format, since Debian is the most popular Linux distro.\
+The deb package format is undoubtedly the most commonly used format, since Debian is the most popular Linux distro.<br>
 You can expect nearly every Linux application to provide a binary deb package.

 ### Features